natasha-diederen/minimal-mistakes/index.md

 ---

-I am a second-year maths student at the University of Warwick.
-My mathematical interests lie in geometric measure theory, minimal surface theory and differential geometry.
+I am a second year maths student at the University of Warwick with a strong interest in geometric measure theory and differential geometry.
+Right now, I am working on a funded research project with Professor Felix Schulze [link] on Berstein's Problem for minimal surfaces.
+Previously, I was a research fellow at the 2021 Summer Geometry Institute [link] hosted by MIT and did work on fluid flow simulation, elastic bending and triply periodic non-manifold minimal surfaces.
+I returned to this programme as a student volunteer in 2022.